Casca

 Shakespeare Retold (Modern Verse)

-The speech is the play's most extended demonstration of Casca's signature mode: prose-spoken contempt.
-The other Roman patricians around him speak verse; Casca speaks the language of a man who refuses to dignify the spectacle he is reporting.
-The technical accuracy is high — he correctly registers that the diadem offered was a coronet rather than a crown, that Caesar pretended reluctance three times, that the crowd's enthusiasm was orchestrated — but the framing is uniformly dismissive: "mere foolery," the "rabblement" with their "chapped hands" and "stinking breath," the "tag-rag people" treating Caesar's swoon like theatre.
-The cynicism is not idle.
-Casca is supplying Brutus and Cassius with exactly the political reading they need — that Caesar wanted the crown — while making clear, by his tone, that he despises the populace whose acclamation makes the offer politically possible.
-The mode will not last; but in 1.2, it is the play's most caustic voice.
+This is Casca's signature mode: contempt delivered in plain prose.
+The patricians around him speak verse; Casca speaks the language of a man who will not dignify the spectacle he is reporting.
+And yet the detail is exact – he registers that the diadem was a coronet rather than a crown, that Caesar feigned reluctance, that the crowd's enthusiasm was orchestrated.
+The cynicism does real work.
+Casca is handing Brutus and Cassius precisely the reading they want – that Caesar coveted the crown – while making plain, through his tone, how completely he despises the "rabblement" whose cheering makes the offer possible.
+It will not be his only register, but in this scene it is the play's most caustic voice.

 The Foreign Tongue

-The famous line that has entered English as a permanent idiom comes near the end of the same speech, when Cassius asks what Cicero said during the spectacle.
+The line that has since entered English as a permanent idiom comes a little later in the same conversation, when Cassius asks what Cicero said during the ceremony.

 Original